 10 Best CrossFit Accessories Fully Tested & Reviewed

-If you are an avid CrossFit enthusiast like myself then you know how important accessories can be.
-Here you will find the best CrossFit accessories 2018 has to offer, along with their Pros & Cons and what to look for before making your purchase.
+If you are an avid CrossFit enthusiast then you know how important accessories can be.
+Here you will find the best CrossFit accessories 2018 has to offer, along with their pros & cons and what to look for before making your purchase.

-Whether you regularly visit your local box, or plan on outfitting your own workout space at home, there is tons of accessories and workout equipment you will need.
+Whether you regularly visit your local crossfit gym, or plan on outfitting your own workout space at home, there are tons of accessories and workout equipment you need.
 CrossFit requires a variety of equipment—for working out, recovery, and optimal performance.

 If you are unsure about what equipment or accessories to invest in, then you have come to the right place.
-Here you will fin 10 items you may want to consider investing in if you want to continue pushing yourself during your workouts.
+Here you will find 10 items you may want to consider investing in if you want to keep pushing yourself during your workouts.

 - Active Intell Kinesiology Tape